Charles J. Guiteau: Trial and execution

+Guiteau's body was not returned to his family, as they were unable to afford a private funeral, but was instead autopsied and buried in a corner of the jail yard.
 With tiny pieces of the hanging rope already being sold as souvenirs to a fascinated public, rumors immediately began to swirl that jail guards planned to dig up Guiteau's corpse to meet demands of this burgeoning new market.
 Fearing scandal, the decision was made to disinter the corpse.
-The body was sent to the National Museum of Health and Medicine in Maryland, which preserved Guiteau's brain as well as his enlarged spleen discovered at autopsy and bleached the skeleton.
+The body was sent to the National Museum of Health and Medicine in Maryland, which preserved Guiteau's brain, as well as his spleen (which the autopsy discovered to have been enlarged), and bleached his skeleton.
 These were placed in storage by the museum.
 Parts of Guiteau's brain remain on display in a jar at the Mütter Museum in Philadelphia.

 Psychological assessment

-Allan McLane Hamilton said in 1881 that he believed that Guiteau was sane when he assassinated Garfield.
-An autopsy of Guiteau's brain revealed that his dura mater was abnormally thick, suggesting he may have had neurosyphillis, a disease which causes mental instability; he could have contracted syphilis from a prostitute.
+In 1881, psychiatrist Allan McLane Hamilton testified that he believed that Guiteau was sane when he assassinated Garfield.
+Upon his autopsy, it was discovered that Guiteau had the condition known as phimosis, an inability to retract the foreskin, which at the time was thought to have caused the insanity that led him to assassinate Garfield.
+An autopsy of his brain revealed that his dura mater was abnormally thick, suggesting he may have had neurosyphillis, a disease which causes mental instability.
 George Paulson, formerly the chair of neurology at the Ohio State University, disputed the neurosyphillis diagnosis, arguing that Guiteau had both schizophrenia and "grandiose narcissism".

-In 2014, the criminal psychologist Kent Kiehl diagnosed Guiteau as a psychopath, giving him a score of 37.5 out of 40 on the PCL-R scale.
+In 2014, the criminal psychologist Kent Kiehl said that Guiteau was a psychopath, giving him a score of 37.5 out of 40 on the PCL-R scale.

-In popular culture
+In media

-The life of Guiteau, focusing on his psychological disturbances and his plan to kill Garfield, is the subject of "Portrait of an Assassin", a radio play by James Agate Jr. The play was produced as Episode 1125 of CBS Radio Mystery Theater and was first broadcast on October 8, 1980, where he was played by John Lithgow.
+The life of Guiteau, focusing on his psychological disturbances and his plan to kill Garfield, is the subject of "Portrait of an Assassin", a radio play by James Agate Jr., produced as Episode 1125 of CBS Radio Mystery Theater and was first broadcast on October 8, 1980, where Guiteau was played by John Lithgow.

-Guiteau is depicted in Stephen Sondheim and John Weidman's musical Assassins, wherein he mentors Sara Jane Moore, a woman who attempted to assassinate Gerald Ford.
+Guiteau is depicted in Stephen Sondheim and John Weidman's musical Assassins, wherein he mentors Sara Jane Moore, who attempted to assassinate Gerald Ford.
 Guiteau sings parts of "I am Going to the Lordy" in the musical's song "The Ballad of Guiteau".

+In season 28 episode 3 of the 2016 PBS documentary series American Experience, Guiteau was portrayed by Will Janowitz in Murder of a President.

 In the American Dad! episode "Garfield and Friends", Hayley Smith uses Guiteau's DNA to revive him and uses him like a bloodhound to track down a revived Garfield.